http4s/http4s/docs/src/main/mdoc/streaming.md

 [ScalaSyd 2015] example.
 In particular, if you want to stream JSON responses, please take note of how it converts a stream of JSON objects to a JSON array, which is friendlier to clients.

-## Consuming streams with the client
+## Consuming Streams with the Client

 The http4s [client] supports consuming chunked HTTP responses as a stream, again because the `EntityBody[F]` is a stream anyway. http4s' `Client` interface consumes streams with the `streaming`